m-Py/jExp/README.md

 **jExp is a JavaScript framework that enables you to run psychological experiments in your browser.**

-The jExp library can be used to present experimental stimuli sequentially in a precisely timed manner.
+The jExp library can be used to present experimental stimuli simultaneously and sequentially in a precisely timed manner.
 The implementation of jExp consists of 2 main parts:

 1. Experimental stimuli are implemented in an object hierarchie.
 You can instantiate stimuli to present them in your experiment.
-Stimuli can be anything that you can create using JavaScript, HTML and CSS, or any media files that a browser understands.
+Stimuli can be anything that you can create using JavaScript, HTML and CSS, or any media files a browsercan handle.
 The appearance of a stimulus is specified in the *showStimulus* method of the stimulus prototype.
 The presentation duration and an inter-stimulus-intervall of a stimulus are passed as arguments to the constructor when a stimulus is instantiated.
-TO DO: passing of stimulus position as constructor argument.

 2. Functions that run the experiment and especially ensure the correct timing of stimulus presentation.
 Particularly important is the function *startExp*: It takes an array containing stimuli objects as argument and runs the experiment.

 ### TO DO

-** major
+**major

 - stimulus positioning